Tomar – Alvaiazere

 My swollen foot – now looks like a balloon!

-We’ve had a real pilgrim meal – bread, cheese and eggs – while Timo (the guy from Finland) joined us for a bottle of red wine.
+We’ve had a real pilgrim meal – bread, cheese and eggs – while Timo (the guy from Finland) joined us for a glass of red wine.

-With the rain still falling outside, we went to bed … thankful that we have a roof over our heads tonight!
+With the rain still continuing outside, we went to bed … thankful that we have a roof over our heads tonight!